QSL VIA WD9DZV for all calls, INCLUDING my homecall, WE9V:

 I became interested in ham radio while wandering the halls of Marquette University back in 1987 during my freshman year of Engineering School.
 As I was walking down the hall, I heard funny voices eminating from a small room.
 It was NQ9N tuning the bands.
 He spun the dial, said, "This guy's in Germany."
 Spun the dial again and said, "This guy is in Yugoslavia."
 And again, "This guy is in England."
 I was hooked.
 I began learning the code.
 The theory was easy for me.
 I passed my Novice and Technician license in one sitting (N9GVT), and one month later passed my General and Advanced (KE9HJ).
 It took 11 more months to pass my extra and that's the call I kept.
 No vanity call for me, thanks.

-I belong to the "Black Hole" group of contesters, the Society of Midwest Contesters ( http://www.w9smc.com ).
+I belong to the "Black Hole" group of contesters, the Society of Midwest Contesters.
 I've done a lot of my previous contesting as a guest op, mainly at the ex-KS9K (ex-W9JA)(now K4JA).
-I've done a ton of station design, including designing KS9K's amplifiers, antenna switch controllers, phasing networks, rotator controllers, and other gadgets.
-I currently work at Motorola, where I designed small transmitters for cellular telephones.
+I've done a ton of station design, including designing KS9K's amplifiers, antennas, antenna switch controllers, phasing networks, rotator controllers, and other gadgets.
+I worked at Motorola for over 17 years, where I designed small transmitters for cellular telephones.
+I am now an Engineering Manager for a company in downtown Milwaukee, WI.

 73 and I look forward to working you in the next contest!!